🔪Design a killer sales page that makes your offer click—and the next step obvious.

 It’s:

-what this needs to say → how it’s structured → how it’s shown
+what this section needs to say → how that info is structured → how you show that best visually

 If that middle piece isn’t clear,